getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 ### 1. Identify Match Logic

-Let's say you want the following 2 issues to group together:
+Let's say you want the following two issues to group together:
 ![ConnectionTimeouts]({% asset guides/grouping-and-fingerprints/connection-timeouts-2.png @path %})

 You can do it based on the **type**: